Isy89/LBF/docs/source/get_started.rst

 .. warning::

     LBFextract automatically fetch the temporary directory depending on the operating system.
-    If neither of the following variable is set: FRAGMETOMICS_TMP ("LBFextract specific tmp folder"), TEMPDIR, TEMP, TMP, the package will use the system `/tmp`.
+    If neither of the following variable is set: FRAGMENTOMICS_TMP ("LBFextract specific tmp folder"), TEMPDIR, TEMP, TMP, the package will use the system `/tmp`.